 Really, we’re doing our best, BUT…what if we had a tool that could help us to do better.

 I did a google search last night for books on pregnancy and was overwhelmed by the options – and I do this for a living!
 I’ve read about 50% of the books out there and tend to only recommend the ones that actually provide education and empowerment to women.
 I do not recommend books that incite fear and worry in women.
 There is never a need for that!
 But I am always amazed at the differences among the different books and resources.
 So, we’re going back to the basics of education with this series!
 Other than listening to the baby and measuring your belly, what else should you expect at your prenatal visit?
 And after your visit, what resources can recommend (as a provider) or read for more education (as a patient)?

 My hope is to put as much evidence-based information into the tools.
 I also anticipate the tools will change depending on the evidence available and I’ll update those accordingly!
 Another disclaimer is this: prenatal care differs a little bit across practices and the nation – BUT, the components should be the same across the spectrum of your care.
-And as always, the tools are free for use but please credit the source.

 Let’s do preconception!
 Heads up, it’s a loooonnnggg post.
 Who knew preconception care was in depth?

 Why is preconception care important?